noreliq/countries-api-theme-switch/README.md

 # Country explorer with multi theme

-A game made in React and SCSS
+A small website built in React and SCSS

 FrontendMentor.io Challenge: https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca

 My end result: https://countries-api-theme-switch.vercel.app/

+Further improvements:

+- Add in Redux or Context/Reducer to avoid hitting the API on each page load
+- Remember the search string / selected region when the user clicks back from details page

 # Getting Started with Create React App